What is the Best OTT Platform For Your Business?

 #4 Peacock TV

 Peacock TV is a recent addition to the OTT market.
+Although fairly new, it has grown to be a very popular video streaming service provider.
 The NBCUniversal-owned platform is a promising service for advertisers looking for growing audiences and ad-supported content.

 - Content – Peacock TV blends original, secondary (or re-published), and live video content.
 Most of its secondary content originates from the NBC channel and Comcast.